+- XML element Command (see page 339)

-- Result Set (see page 352)
+- Result Set (see page 341)

-- XML element Input (see page 354)
+- XML element Input (see page 343)

-- XML element Output (see page 355)
+- XML element Output (see page 344)

-- Filter (see page 355)

-- ProcessDataSet (see page 357)

-- ProcessSQLWarning (see page 358)

 '''

 <Commands extends="true">

-<Command id="profileName.xxx">
+<Command id="profile.xxx">

 ...

 </Command>

 </Commands>

 '''

-The extends="true" attribute specifies that the list of commands will extend the list of commands defined in the profile being extended (see page 333).
+The extends="true" attribute specifies that the list of commands will extend the list of commands defined in the profile being extended (see page 323).

 The main purpose with the Command element is to run a single SQL statement or a script of SQL statements.
-In most cases, the script should return a result set with 0 or multiple rows with the exception for actions (see page 386) which not necessarily need to return a result set, e.g., a "drop" action).
-The following show the command element, its attributes with default values, and valid sub elements.
+In most cases, the script should return a result set with 0 or multiple rows with the exception for actions (see page 371) which not necessarily need to return a result set, e.g., a "drop" action).
+The following show the command element, its attributes and valid sub elements.

 '''

 <Command

 id="sybase-ase.getLogins"

 method="dynamic"

-exectype="script"

-processmarkers="true"

-autocommit="true"

-whensuccess="commit"

-whenerror="rollback">
+parsesql="true"

+continueonerror="false">

 <SQL>

-. . .
+...

 </SQL>

 <Input>

 . . .

 </Input>

 <Output>

 . . .

 </Output>

 <Filter>

 . . .

 </Filter>

 '''

 '''

-<ProcessDataSet>

-...

-</ProcessDataSet>

-<ProcessSQLWarning>

-...

-</ProcessSQLWarning>

 </Command>

 '''

 Attribute Description id The command element is identified with a unique id attribute.
-This id is referred in ObjectsTreeDef (see page 359), ObjectsViewDef (see page 369) and ObjectsActionDef (see page 386) definitions using the idref attribute.
+This id is referred in ObjectsTreeDef (see page 345), ObjectsViewDef (see page 355) and ObjectsActionDef (see page 371) definitions using the idref attribute.
 The id naming convention for command elements is to prefix with the name of the profile and a dot.
-Example oracle.xxx , sqlserver.xxx , and so on. method dynamic this is the default value and define that the SQL is a dynamic SQL statement as opposed to setting it to JDBC which defines that the SQL is really a JDBC meta data call rather than SQL, jdbc See description for dynamic, runBeforeConditionsEval this value is only considered if the command is define in the InitCommands (see page 346) section. exectype script asis explain The default behavior is that the SQL may contains multiple SQL statements each delimited by a semi colon (';').
-Set this attribute to false to disable multiple SQL statements. autocommit true false whensuccess commit rollback ask whenerror commit rollback ask ignore ----------- ---
+Example oracle.xxx , sqlserver.xxx , and so on. method dynamic this is the default value and define that the SQL is a dynamic SQL statement as opposed to setting it to JDBC which defines that the SQL is really a JDBC meta data call rather than SQL, jdbc See description for dynamic, runBeforeConditionsEval this value is only considered if the command is define in the InitCommands (see page 336) section. parsesql The default behavior is that the SQL may contains multiple SQL statements each delimited by a semi colon (':').
+Set this attribute to false to disable multiple SQL statements.